robert-95/rement-website/content/pages/blog/stellenanzeige-chemieingenieurwesen.md

 ## English version

 At Rement, we are striving to work together to change the construction industry for the long term.
 For this mission, we are looking for a **Process Engineer/Chemical Engineer** to join our team in Karlsruhe as soon as possible.
 With our concrete recycling process, we want to dissolve cement compounds in concrete residues while binding CO2 in order to subsequently precipitate valuable calcium carbonate.
-Your mission is to further develop and implement our lab process and upcoming protoypes
+Your mission is to further develop and implement our lab process and upcoming protoypes.

+We would like to apply for spin-off funding together with you.
+With these, a full-time E13 position would be available for you from the fall.
+You can decide whether you would like to start with us with your first salary or before.

 ### Your tasks